-Here's 5 superb improv games that were favorites when I was teaching
+Here's 5 fun improv games that were class favorites when I was teaching high school speech and drama classes.
+Later I found adults enjoyed them too.

-They're great exercises combining learning about mental flexibility, focus, communication, concentration, body language and empathy, with good fun.
-Try them as icebreakers or warm-ups - quick fire activities to get your class or group focused and ready for work.
-Be warned - the first two are riotously noisy! |
+Try them as icebreakers or warm-ups: quick fire activities to get your class or group focused and ready for work.

 Make sure no one stands too close to their partner.
 The two meter space between the lines must be there before calling the name of the team that tags.